-Phase of planned port visit Fisheries Authorities Implementation of IOTC Resolution Various Agencies Coordination of vessel activities in port and services On board inspection by fisheries inspectors Joint inspection coordination with national agencies Inspection on board Inspection report Decision on denial of use of port and other potential action(s) Inspection of offloading and transhipment Monitor the entire discharge or transhipment by fisheries inspectors Requests for customs services for import and export of goods Decision on use of port Decision: Deny use of port or grant where vessel's entry into port was granted only for purposes of inspection.
-Fisheries notification, deny use of port or permit where use of port denied pending inspection Follow up actions Enforce prohibition on use of port Variable of the state of Post-sailing reports and clearance for departure Port, customs and immigration clear- ance Vessel departure and post sailing Advance notice to port control and pilot Follow-up information dissemination Advance notice to berthing parties
+Phase of planned port visit Fisheries authorities Implementation of IOTC Resolution Various Agencies Coordination of vessel activities in port and services Inspection on board On board inspection by fisheries inspectors Joint inspection coordination with national agencies Inspection report Decision on denial of use of port and other potential action(s) Inspection of offloading and transhipment Monitor the entire discharge or transhipment by fisheries inspectors Decision on use of port Decision: Deny use of port or grant where vessel's entry into port was granted only for purposes of inspection.
+Fisheries notification, deny use of port or permit where use of port denied pending inspection Follow up actions Enforce prohibition on use of port Vacant dans the second Post-sailing reports and clearance for departure Port, customs and immigration clear- ance Vessel departure and post sailing Advance notice to port control and pilot Follow-up information dissemination Advance notice to berthing parties

-Table 1: Essential information exchanges during the PSM inspection process to coordinate permission or denial of use of port services.
+Table 2 - Essential information exchanges during the PSM inspection process to coordinate permission or denial of use of port services

-The fisheries authorities usually have a statutory responsibility for the implementation of IOTC Resolutions that include the collection and exchange of fisheries-related data and information.
+The fisheries authorities usually have a statutory responsibility for the implementation of IOTC Resolutions that includes the collection and exchange of fisheries-related data and information.

-Similarly, other national agencies routinely and independently collect and disseminate information in accordance with their mandates concerning vessels coming to port (Annex I) and are often unaware of the same or similar requirements of other agencies.
+Similarly, other national agencies routinely and independently collect and disseminate information in accordance with their mandates concerning vessels coming to port (ANNEX 1) and are often unaware of the same or similar requirements of other agencies.